elpete/quick-blog-example/STEPS.md

     property name="id";
     property name="title";
     property name="body";
+    property name="userId";
     property name="createdDate";
     property name="modifiedDate";

 }
 ```

+While we will make a way to create a post directly in the app, for now just create a Post directly
+in the database.

 With our entity created and some data in the table we can tie in Quick to ColdBox and show the data.
 Let's create a `Posts` handler with an `index` action.
 (You can use CommandBox for this if you like.)